-mkdir /Applications/HansaWorld/
+mkdir /Applications/Enterprise/

-creates a new "HansaWorld" directory inside the "Applications" directory at the root level.
+Creates a new "Enterprise" directory inside the "Applications" directory at the root level.

+cp /Users/username/Desktop/enterprise.gbr.linux.server.71.tgz /Applications/Enterprise cd /Applications/Enterprise/Makes the "Enterprise" directory the current directory.

-cp /Users/username/Desktop/hw-install-release-server-linux.tgz /applications/hansaworld copies the installer file (named hwinstall-release-server-linux.tgz in this example) from the desktop to the new "HansaWorld" directory.
+Copies the installer file (named enterprise.gbr.linux.server.71.tgz in this example) from the desktop to the new "Enterprise" directory.